paradigmxyz/absorb/README.md

 - [vera](https://verifieralliance.org) verified contract archives
 - [xatu](https://github.com/ethpandaops/xatu-data) many Ethereum datasets

-To list all available datasets and data sources, type `truck ls` on the command line.
+To list all available datasets and data sources, type `absorb ls` on the command line.

 ## Output Format

-To display information about the schema and other metadata of a dataset, type `truck help <DATASET>` on the command line.
+To display information about the schema and other metadata of a dataset, type `absorb help <DATASET>` on the command line.

-`truck` stores each dataset as a collection of parquet files.
+`absorb` stores each dataset as a collection of parquet files.

-Datasets can be stored in any location on your disks, and truck will use symlinks to organize those files in the `TRUCK_ROOT` tree.
+Datasets can be stored in any location on your disks, and absorb will use symlinks to organize those files in the `TRUCK_ROOT` tree.

 the `TRUCK_ROOT` filesystem directory is organized as: